tbgrun/machine_learning/01 - Explorative Data Analysis/Normal Distribution.md

     stats.probplot(data, dist="norm", plot=plt)
     plt.show()
 ## 2. Shapiro-Wilk Test
-Tests the distribution for skewness and kurtosis compared to a normal distribution.
+Sensitive to center of distribution, as well as to skewness and kurtosis.
 ### 2.1 Import Libraries
     import numpy as np
     from scipy import stats